wethod/learning-center-source/content/finance/index.md

 ## Clients

-In this section you can see all your contacts, divided into people and companies.
+In this section you can see all your contacts, divided into contacts and companies.

-_Tags_ are used to describe a contact in order to make better researches.

-{{< img-center src="/uploads/2018/08/29/client-overview.gif" >}}
+{{< img-center src="/uploads/2019/11/29/clients.gif" >}}

-**To add a Person**:
+**To add a Contact**:

 1. Go to “People” section, on the top right corner
-2. Click the "**+ person**" button on the top left corner
+2. Click the "**Add**" button
 3. Fill in all the required fields
 4. Click on the "**save**" button

+Click on the arrow to open a sidebar containing all the info about a contact, if you want even more details you can reach the contact page by using the button placed at the bottom of the sidebar.

-Click on a person to get more details about that person: on the left of this view you can find some general information about contact, on the right you can see listed all the projects developed with this contact and all his resources.
+In the contact page you can find all the projects developed with this contact and all his resources.
-A resource is just a link with a name to something external to WETHOD (like a document or a todo list).

 {{< img-center src="/uploads/2018/08/29/client-person-details.png" >}}